m-pilli/BLIND-75-python/README.md

 A habit tracker for daily coding

 A showcase of my DSA preparation

-A reference for others learning too!

-📅 Start Date: June 1, 2025
-🎯 Goal: 75 problems in 75 days (or faster)
 Stay tuned as I push daily progress! 🔁